3Arrival in New Zealand, customs and biosecurity

 • Customs and biosecurity check

 Working Holiday Visa holders are encouraged to use the automatic booths where their passports will be read and their WHV registered.
-If there are no machines available or if it fails to recognize you, you will be redirected to an immigration agent.
+If there are no machines available or if the automatic booth fails to recognize you, you will be redirected to an immigration agent.
 If this happens, you may be asked to show your proof of funds or proof of insurance.

 If you use an automatic booth, your passport will not be stamped.
-This is normal, do not be surprised!
-However, we recommend that you keep the stub of your boarding pass.
-This can serve as proof of your date of arrival and entry into New Zealand, relevant should you ever need to contact your insurance provider during your stay.
+This is normal; do not be surprised!
+However, we recommend that you keep your boarding pass.
+This can serve as proof of your date of entry into New Zealand, should you ever need to show proof to your insurance provider during your stay.

-If an employer wishes to verify you authorization to work in New Zealand, he or she can do so by visiting Visa View.
+Note: If an employer wishes to verify your authorization to work in New Zealand, they can do so by visiting Visa View.

-Now you will get your checked bags from baggage claim.
+Now you will pick up your checked bags from baggage claim.
 There may be canine officers sniffing the bags for security reasons.
-Do not try to touch or pet them.
+Do not try to touch or pet them!

 There are two possible scenarios:

-• If you declare nothing that requires a deeper search, you will be able to put your bags through the X-ray scan and then leave the airport with them.
+• If you declare nothing on your NZTD that requires a deeper search, you will be able to put your bags through the X-ray scan and then leave the airport with them.

-• If you declare any food or outdoor equipment, the agents will ask you to join a special line where you will open your bags for inspection.
+• If you declare any food or outdoor equipment, the agents will ask you to join a special line where you will open your bags for a full inspection.
 Your bags will then pass through X-ray.
-This process is normally not much longer than the first scenario, just make sure your declared items are easily accessible.
+This process is normally not much longer than the first scenario, but make sure your declared items are easily accessible.

 If the agents need to conduct a cleaning of any of your items, you will need to wait outside until it’s done.
 You may be responsible for the cleaning fees.